rust-lang/surveys/surveys/2021-trademark-survey/questions.md

 >
 > TODO

-### Trademarks are different from copyrights, so it’s ok to exert some control over how people use trademarks
+### Trademarks are different from copyrights, so it’s ok to exert some control or standards about how people use trademarks

 - strongly agree
 - agree